 With 82 percent of working employees in the United States being paid by direct deposit, it deserves closer examination to determine if the process is right for your company, particularly if you're considering payroll services.
-Initial setup requires the employee to submit a void check with their banking account information.
 Prior to the money being transferred, employers can review payroll reports and confirm that the amounts being processed are correct.

 There are many benefits to offering direct deposit, such as: